mallocator/Elasticsearch-Exporter/README.md

 It might help if you change the size of each scan request that fetches data.
 The current default of the option `--source.size` is set to 10.
 Increasing or decreasing this value might have great performance impact on the actual export.

+### Disable replication

+The default setting for any index to create 1 replica for each shard.
+While this is generally speaking a good thing, it can be really bad while importing a new index.
+To improve performance you can set the number of replicas to 0 until the import is done and then increase the number of replicas.
+Under the right circumstances you might see a tremendous improvement in performance.
+The number of replicas can either be controlled by setting manual metadata or by using the `--target.replicas` flag

 ### Optimizing the ElastichSearch Cluster